-The Microsoft Dynamics CRM SDK is the single most important resource when extending CRM’s capabilities.
+The Microsoft Dynamics 365 SDK is the single most important resource when extending CRM’s capabilities.
 The SDK provides guidelines, sample code, and tools to help a developer extend CRM using the techniques (and more) covered in this chapter.

 Perhaps more importantly, the SDK is the single best source of documentation around the architecture of CRM, its data model, security, and services.